 Event organisers can apply to pilot larger events of up to 750 pax.

-Looking ahead, STB, ESG and SACEOS will be put together a 'Technical Reference' on safe event management for the MICE and events industry.
+Looking ahead, STB, ESG and SACEOS will be putting together a 'Technical Reference' on safe event management for the MICE and events industry.